-Monitoring - 2018/19 Academic Year
+Monitoring - 2022-23 Academic Year

-Undertaking extraordinary review visits enables the NMC to demonstrate agility in responding to concerns, situations and events that impact on all aspects of nursing and midwifery programme delivery.
-The review will identify if the AEI and its practice learning partners continue to meet NMC standards.
+Undertaking extraordinary review visits enables the NMC to identify if there are serious risks to student learning and their standards of education and training being delivered, which may result in students being unable to achieve the standards of proficiency to be admitted to the register.
+The review will identify if the AEI and its practice learning/employer partners continue to meet NMC standards.

 Further to this, the review will also consider the AEIs agility in responding to concerns, situations and events that impact on all aspects of nursing, midwifery and nursing associate programme delivery.
 See section 5.11 of the NMC QA Handbook (2022).